 All donation surgeries at Froedtert Hospital are performed laparoscopically - without a major incision - which means quicker recovery and minimal scarring for donors.
 Experts in kidney donor care are involved before, during and after surgery, and donors are cared for on a hospital unit dedicated to transplant patients.
 Learn more about the kidney donor experience.

-The five-year success rate for those who received a kidney through living donation is 10 percent higher than for those who received the kidney of a deceased donor, according to the U.S. Organ Procurement and Transplantation Network (OPTN) and the Scientific Registry of Transplant Recipients (SRTR).
-There are many reasons live kidney donation enhances outcomes and is the preferred approach to kidney transplantation.
+The ten-year graft (organ) survival rate for kidneys received through living donation is 15 percent higher than kidneys received from a deceased donor, according to the U.S. Organ Procurement and Transplantation Network (OPTN) and the Scientific Registry of Transplant Recipients (SRTR).
+There are many reasons a living kidney donation enhances outcomes and is the preferred approach to kidney transplantation.

-- Optimal health for donor and recipient – Live donor transplants can be carefully planned so the recipient and donor are in the best possible health.
+- Optimal health for donor and recipient – Living donor transplants can be carefully planned so the recipient and donor are in the best possible health.

-- Live donors are evaluated according to strict guidelines, and donors with potential medical problems are not accepted.
+- Living donors are evaluated according to strict guidelines, and donors with potential medical problems are not accepted.

-- Kidneys removed from live donors are in excellent condition and are immediately transplanted, which minimizes possible damage to the organ.
+- Kidneys removed from living donors are in excellent condition and are immediately transplanted, which minimizes possible damage to the organ.

-- Live donor transplantation can be performed “pre-emptively” - before the transplant candidate’s condition worsens and requires dialysis - which can take its toll on the candidate’ health and affect outcomes.
+- Living donor transplantation can be performed “pre-emptively” - before the transplant candidate’s condition worsens and requires dialysis - which can take its toll on the candidate’ health and affect outcomes.

 - Less chance of rejection – Testing prior to surgery ensures that the donor’s kidney will be a more compatible match for the recipient and less vulnerable to rejection.